A city guide to Kotor and all the things to do in Kotor and it’s surrounds.

 The shops were either high-end couture or selling kitsch souvenirs and tacky t-shirts, so we gave those a miss.
 Do not miss the gelato though!
 Or sitting in one of the numerous restaurants soaking up the atmosphere of the old town as you watch the world go by.

 Despite becoming a major tourist attraction, the old town hasn’t lost its charm and is still a real living city, as is evidenced by the lines of laundry seen fluttering from the upper story balconies.
+Local elderly men can be found at outside cafes throughout the day, nursing cups of coffees paired with companionable banter.
 We even got to see a real-life rescue by the fire brigade.
-A kitten was stuck on a rampart on the city walls and a fireman had to climb up a ladder to help it get down, to much applause from the onlookers.
+A kitten was stuck on a rampart on the city walls and a fireman had to climb up a ladder to help it get down.
+The poor frightened kitten put up a good fight hissing and scratching and once safely planted on the ground, it darted away in the blink of an eye.
+Or perhaps it was the uproarious applause from the onlookers that scared it even more?

 The Clock Tower